eeyteo/smart_kallax/README.md

 # ESP32 Smart Kallax

+A ESP32 development board, platformIO based, using a custom PCB project.
-A ESP32 based platformIO project for managing motion detection via mm wave sensor and controlling a 12V output such as a led strip, intended to be mounted on a wardrobe.
+This board will manage motion detection via mm wave sensor and control a 12V output such as a led strip, intended to be mounted on a wardrobe.

 ## Features

 - MQTT client support
-- Soft turn on and turn off
+- Soft turn on and turn off of a led strip
 - mmWave LD2411S sensor support
 - integration with Home Assistant